 Nursing excellence through empowerment

 Hershey Medical Center offers unique and exciting opportunities for nurses.
 As an academic medical center, we provide patient- and family-centered care using state-of-the-art technology in a caring and compassionate environment.
-In September 2012, we received our second designation as a Magnet hospital.
-Only seven percent of the nation's hospitals receive this elite credential for high-quality nursing care.
+In August 2017, we received our third designation as a Magnet hospital.
+Less than 12 percent of registered hospitals in the U.S. receive this elite credential for high-quality nursing care.

 Our nurses practice in an environment that nurtures the health and well being of our patients as well as our nurses.
 Our Shared Governance model of care enables us to affect positive change throughout the organization.